-All motor vehicles registered in Washington must be insured or show other evidence of financial responsibility.
+All motor vehicle owners registered in Washington must have insurance or show other evidence of financial responsibility.

-Motorcycles — which make up 3% of registered vehicles in Washington — are exempt from the insurance mandate, even though they accounted for 15 percent of traffic fatalities between 2013 and 2017.
+Motorcycles — which make up 3% of registered vehicles in Washington — are exempt from the insurance mandate, even though they accounted for 15% of traffic fatalities between 2013 and 2017.

 There are a few alternatives to purchasing insurance, but they are costly and cumbersome.
 Here are the options:

-- A certificate of deposit for at least $60,000, set up with the Department of Licensing
+- Certificate of deposit for at least $60,000, set up with the Department of Licensing

-- A liability bond for at least $60,000, filed by a surety bond company authorized to do business in Washington.
+- Liability bond for at least $60,000, filed by a surety bond company authorized to do business in Washington

-- Self-insurance (if you operate more than 25 vehicles)
+- Self-insurance (if you own more than 25 vehicles)

-If you are unable to buy automobile insurance in the private market (due to your age or driving record), you may be able to access coverage through the state's Automobile Insurance Plan for high-risk drivers.
-To qualify, you must be a Washington resident (or member of the U.S. military), hold a valid Washington state driver's license, and have no outstanding debt from previous car insurance.
+If you are unable to buy automobile insurance in the private market due to your driving record, you may be able to access coverage through the state's Automobile Insurance Plan for high-risk drivers.
+To qualify, you must be a Washington resident (or member of the U.S. military), hold a valid Washington state driver's license and have no outstanding debt from previous car insurance.

 Proof of Insurance in Washington

 You must carry your Washington motor vehicle insurance identification card (or a version of it on your phone) in your vehicle at all times.
-If you don't have proof when pulled over by the police, you will get a ticket and be fined.
+If you don't have proof when pulled over by the police, they may ticket and fine you.

-If you are later able to provide proof that you were legally insured at the time of the citation, you can present that proof in court or by mail and the citation will be dismissed, but you may be charged $25 in administrative fees.
+If you are later able to provide proof that you had insurance coverage at the time of the citation, you can present that proof in court or by mail and the citation will be dismissed, but you may still need to pay $25 in administrative fees.

 Minimum Liability Insurance Requirements in Washington

-Washington requires that all motor vehicle drivers have at least the following levels of coverage in the event of a crash:
+Washington requires that all drivers have at least the following levels of coverage in the event of a crash:

 High-Risk Auto Insurance Program in Washington

-High-risk drivers who may have trouble due to problems with their driving record can choose from a number of insurers, including State Farm, All State, Bristol West, and Progressive.
+Drivers who may have trouble finding standard insurance due to problems with their driving record can choose from several high-risk insurers, including State Farm, Allstate, Bristol West and Progressive.

 Alternatives to Insurance in Washington